YagoLopez/f7-angular-components-and-ui.router/README.md

   - Animation to close the side menu panel.
   - Animation to leave the current state.
   - Animation for entering the new state.
+- Instead of three animations in the worst case are used only two simultaneously:
+  - Animation to close the side menu panel
+  - Animation to enter a new state/page

-- Instead of applying the animation to the whole page on the element`<div class="page"></div>`, it was chosen to apply the animation classes only to the page content`<div class="page-content"></div>`.
+- Instead of applying an animation to the whole page on `<div class="page"></div>`, only it is applied to the page content `<div class="page-content"></div>`.
 This way the performance is better; there is less dom elements to apply CSS animation calculations.
 - Note 1: Lazy-load page has no animation.
 It is not adviceable to apply animations to this kind of content.
 The images could not load initially.
 - Note 2: the default animation "scaleUpDown" does not render smoothly in the page "grid" because there are a lot of calculations to make the grid responsive.
 It has been used "moveFromLeft" in its place.